davevarga666/GiftPoint/README.md

 # GiftPoint

 Buy gift coupons from small businesses using live payment.
-Emails of the purchase are automatically sent out.
+Custom emails of the purchase are automatically sent out.
-(This is a mock project for demonstration purposes only.)
+(This is a mock project for demonstration purposes only.
+This version uses test cards for payment.)

 ## Technologies